-Seahawks notes: Russell Wilson wins NFC offensive player of the month; Jamal Adams doubts he’ll play vs. Dolphins
+The Seahawks secondary’s health is a major question as game against Dolphins nears

-RENTON — After winning NFC offensive player of the week honors twice in September, it only made sense that Seahawks quarterback Russell Wilson would win offensive player of the month honors after throwing for 14 touchdown passes — the most for any player in the first three games of an NFL season.
+After winning NFC offensive player of the week honors twice in September, it only made sense that Seahawks quarterback Russell Wilson would win offensive player of the month honors after throwing for 14 touchdown passes — the most for any player in the first three games of an NFL season.

 While Wilson has won 11 player of the week honors, he had never won a player of the month award.